 How Much and What Kind of Acoustic Treatment Should I Get?

 There isn’t a one-size-fits-all answer to this question, since rooms are all inherently different in shape, size, and construction.
-Depending on what a particular room in your studio is used for, it may require as little as 10% treatment to as much as 50% coverage on the walls and ceiling to prevent reverb from affecting recordings and mixes.
+Depending on what a particular room in your home recording studio setup is used for, it may require as little as 10% treatment to as much as 50% coverage on the walls and ceiling to prevent reverb from affecting recordings and mixes.
 Let’s look at what is ideal for each:

 Vocal and Acoustic Instrument Recording